Home

 A return visit to Queen's Park produced nothing of note, so in the heat of the day we took a siesta before heading out once more to Ao Leuk, where again we heard, but could not connect with, Oriental Bay Owl.

 8 Jan.
 A very early 04:20 departure for yet another attempt at Oriental Bay Owl with, unfortunately, similar results of a bird calling at close range but dense vegetation preventing any view.
-Brown Wood Owl, Sunda Scops Owl and Eastern Bay Owl heard pre dawn.
+Brown Wood Owl, Collared Scops Owl and Eastern Bay Owl heard pre dawn.

 Drove to Krabi where we took a leisurely breakfast near the waterfront, then drove the short distance inland to Khao Phanombencha, spending the afternoon along the short river trail looking mainly at butterflies, but also fruiting trees around the campsite that produced Crested Honey Buzzard, Thick-billed Green Pigeon, Chestnut-breasted Malkoha, Silver-rumped Spinetail, Sooty Barbet, Large Woodshrike and Greater Green Leafbird.
-We remained in the area after dark hoping for Barred Eagle Owl, but the only nocturnal species recorded were Grey Nightjar, Sunda Scops Owl, Brown Boobook and Brown Wood Owl.
+We remained in the area after dark hoping for Barred Eagle Owl, but the only nocturnal species recorded were Grey Nightjar, Collared Scops Owl, Brown Boobook and Brown Wood Owl.

 9 Jan.
 A four hour drive to Krung Ching, a quick lunch, then straight to the park where we slowly walked the first kilometre of the Waterfall Trail.
 A huge fruiting tree held a couple of the very desirable Scaly-breasted Bulbul in addition to numerous barbets, bulbuls and leafbirds.
 A night session along the entrance road was unsuccessful in locating Blyth's Frogmouth - surprisingly not even heard.